yyan0214/Article_scraper/README.md

 4. Activate the conda environment:

     ```bash
-    conda activate project1
+    conda activate downloader
     ```

 ## Usage

 1. Create a text file names urls.txt that containing URLs of the articles you want to download.
 Each URL should be on a separate line.
+Or you could use the urls.txt file in folder to test.

 2. Make sure the my_news_downloader.py and urls.txt in same folder in your computer.
 Run the`my_news_downloader.py` like: